 Twelve slate pieces travel across the walls and floor of the gallery space, defying or obeying gravity as they go.
-The slate works are complemented by a set of drawings, two slim ash laths, and a group of wooden cubes on a base.
+The slate works are complemented by a set of drawings, a group of wooden cubes, and two slim ash laths.

-In keeping with my attraction to simple and symmetrical geometric forms, all of the works are based on the circle or the square.
-I find solace in these orderly shapes, even as their dark and heavy material presence is sombre and unsettling.
+In keeping with my attraction to symmetrical and simple geometric forms, all of the works are based on the circle or the square.
+I find solace in these orderly shapes, even as their heavy material presence is sombre and unsettling.

 The concept for this exhibition arose partly by chance and partly by design.
-A sheaf of Saint-Armand paper and a Conté pencil lay ready for use, when my desire to draw a circle and a square on the same page brought Malevich to mind.
+A sheaf of paper and a black pencil lay close at hand, and my plan to draw a circle and a square on the same page brought Malevich to mind.
 He stayed for the duration.
-The seriousness, even the severity of the Russian artist’s work is counterbalanced with humour and a touch of the absurd, especially in his “cosmic” installation of paintings in 1915.
+The seriousness, even the severity of the Russian artist’s work is counterbalanced with humour and a touch of the absurd, especially in his famous installation of paintings in 1915.

-It is the combination of gravity and levity that I seek to embody with the works and their unfolding in the space of the present exhibition.
+The dark slate sculptures here appear lightened by the movement implied in the way they are installed.
+It is this combination of gravity and levity that I seek to embody with the works and their unfolding in the space of this exhibition.
+MT